enblacar/SCpubr-book/docs/03-DimPlots.md

 # Dim plots

 DimPlots are, probably, one of the most iconic visualizations from `Seurat`.
 It allows the user to visualize the cells in a dimensional reduction embedding such as `PCA` or `UMAP`.
 The cells can be, then, colored by any desired groups.
-In short, this visualization allows the user to plot **any kind of categorical data** onto the cells in the dimesional reduction embedding.
+In short, this visualization allows the user to plot **any kind of categorical data** onto the cells in the dimensional reduction embedding.

 ## Figure build-up
 In this subsection, we will break down the several modifications that are applied to figures by `SCpubr`.
 First, let's plot a DimPlot.
 This is achieved by using `Seurat::DimPlot()` function: